asanetargoss/ArsMagica2/readme.md

  * Rituals

 ## The Compendium Update
-The compendium is getting entirely reworked in a way that you'll need to add Entries in a different way that you previously did.
+The compendium has been reworked in a way that you'll need to add Entries in a different way than in 1.7.10.
 Though this will allow you to have more that one kind of right page.
 For example you can check am2.defs.LoreDefs which contains all the pages definition.